asuh/front-end-windows/readme.md

 ### Lando

 Docker can be quite powerful but complicated to set up.
 For this reason, I've enjoyed another project which is a wrapper around Docker called [Lando](https://lando.dev/).
 Originally designed for Drupal, it also supports WordPress, Node.js, and Laravel among others.
-You can find the [latest executable file on GitHub](https://github.com/lando/lando/releases).
+On Windows, use the [latest installer from GitHub](https://github.com/lando/lando/releases) unless your package manager has a current package.

 ### Privacy